-Oxygen was identified by Joseph Priestly in 1774.
-Priestly discovered a colourless gas from heated red mercuric oxide.
+Oxygen was identified by Joseph Priestley in 1774.
+Priestley discovered a colourless gas from heated red mercuric oxide.
 He found this gas was highly combustible.
 He called it dephlogisticated air.
 Priestly shared his discovery with the French scientist Antoine Lavoisier.
 Lavoisier was able to show oxygen supported animal life respiration.

 Edward Jenner made pioneering work into the potential for immunisation against fatal illness such as smallpox.
-In 1796, Jenner had successfully shown, that people could be inoculated against small pox through a much milder cowpox vaccine.
+In 1796, Jenner had successfully shown, that people could be inoculated against smallpox through a much milder cowpox vaccine.
 In the nineteenth century, this knowledge would be used to save the lives of countless millions.

 In 1803, English chemist and physicist John Dalton put forward the theory stating all elements are made up of tiny, indestructible particles in named atoms.
 The idea of atoms had been around for a long time, but, it was Dalton who was able to show that weights could be given to different atoms.

 In 1820, Danish scientist Hans Christian Orsted made investigations into the relationship between electricity (with positive and negative charges) and magnetism (with north and south poles).
-Orsted discovered an electric current could deflect a magnetic compass, this discovery helped Michael Faraday to later cause electric current to flow through a wire with the use of a magnet.
+Orsted discovered an electric current could deflect a magnetic compass, this discovery helped Michael Faraday to later cause an electric current to flow through a wire with the use of a magnet.
 Faraday found a copper wheel passed through a horseshoe magnet could create a constant stream of electricity.

 Charles Darwin produced his book – The Origin of Species in 1859.
 It described the radical view that humans were evolved from the animal kingdom and that the world was much older than previously thought.
-By the 1930s, his theory was widely accepted by scientific community.
+By the 1930s, his theory was widely accepted by the scientific community.